pypa/twine/README.rst

 Disabling Keyring
 ^^^^^^^^^^^^^^^^^

-In most cases, simply not setting a password in keyring will allow twine to fall back to prompting for a password.
-In some cases, the presence of keyring will cause unexpected or undesirable prompts from the backing system.
-In these cases, it may be desirable to disable keyring altogether.
+In most cases, simply not setting a password with ``keyring`` will allow Twine to fall back to prompting for a password.
+In some cases, the presence of Keyring will cause unexpected or undesirable prompts from the backing system.
+In these cases, it may be desirable to disable Keyring altogether.
-To disable keyring, simply invoke:
+To disable Keyring, simply invoke:

 .. code-block:: console